interledger/interledger.github.io/_content/setup-wallets.md

-## Set Up Interledger accounts to send and receive test XRP
+## Set Up Interledger accounts to send and receive test funds

 <!-- Will have to find all references to files that are being pulled, such as in https://xpring.io/ilp-testnet, and replace them with the new files. -->

-When you create an [Interledger](overview.html) account on an ILP (Interledger Protocol) testnet, you create an address to send and receive test currency values.
-The ILP testnet used in this tutorial is a network set up specifically to allow users to practice sending and receiving test currency values.
-For simplicity, this tutorial demonstrates sending and receiving test XRP.
+When you create an [Interledger](overview.html) account on an ILP (Interledger Protocol) testnet, you create an address to send and receive test funds.
+The Xpring ILP testnet used in this tutorial is a network set up specifically to allow users to practice sending and receiving test currency values.
+With Interledger, all currency pairs that senders and receivers use are supported.
+For simplicity, this tutorial demonstrates sending and receiving test XRP only, but in practice senders and receivers can use different currencies.

-You can create an Interledger account to send and receive test XRP in two ways:
+This tutorial describes two ways to create an Interledger account to send and receive test funds:

-- With an ILP testnet account
+- With a Xpring ILP testnet account
 - With a [rafiki.money](https://rafiki.money) account

-Both of these types of Interledger accounts allow you to send and receive test XRP, and are useful for developing and testing apps.
+Both of these types of Interledger accounts allow you to send and receive test funds, and are useful for developing and testing apps.
 This type of account can also be referred to as a "wallet."

 If you want to send actual value in your app with an Interledger account, refer to the [Rust implementation of Interledger](http://interledger.rs), or the Java implementation of Interledger at [Hyperledger Quilt](https://www.hyperledger.org/projects/quilt).
 Because these efforts are open source, your contributions are welcome.

 You can also perform these same tasks programmatically.
-See [Set up Interledger accounts programmaticallly to send and receive test XRP](setup-wallets-programmatically.html).
+See [Set up Interledger accounts programmaticallly](setup-wallets-programmatically.html).

 ### Create an Interledger account and get your own payment pointer

-This section refers to a specific ILP testnet.
+This section refers to the Xpring ILP testnet.

-1. Open the login page for this ILP testnet: [https://wallet.ilpv4.dev/](https://wallet.ilpv4.dev/)<br>
+1. Open the login page for the Xpring ILP testnet wallet:: [https://wallet.ilpv4.dev/](https://wallet.ilpv4.dev/)<br>
    Read the Terms of Use and the Privacy Policy, as linked on that page.
 2. If you agree with the specified terms and privacy policy, click **Sign in**.<br>
    You are prompted to sign in with one of Facebook, Github, or Google credentials.